FINE ART DRUM SCANS

 As a working fine-art photographer, it's important to me to maintain total control over every step of creating fine prints.
 This includes not only photography itself, but also scanning transparencies and handling post-production work.
 To this end, I have my own drum scanner, and I'm able to offer drum scanning services to other photographers as well.

-There's nothing like a true drum scan to extract every detail from your transparency or negative.
+Only an actual drum scan can extract every detail from your transparency or negative.
 Don't be confused by manufacturers' hype of "virtual drum scanners" and all other scanners using a CCD chip; those types of scanners introduce considerable noise into shadow areas, and cannot obtain maximum sharpness due to their design.
 Their D-Max ratings are nearly always artificially inflated as well.
 A drum scan will pull every bit of detail from your original.
 Its drum is designed to keep every part of a transparency in perfect focus.
 You simply can't get a better scan!

 My high-quality drum scans are wet-mounted to enable maximum reproduction size...wet-mounting avoids Newton rings, and helps to hide scratches and dust.
 Wet mounting will not harm your film.
 Each scan is individually adjusted for white/black points (no "automatic" settings that many services use - this is the surest route to blown highlights and overly contrasty scans), and is scanned into Adobe RGB (1998), TIF format unless otherwise requested.
 You'll find my scanning price list below; these prices include burning your scan to CD.
 Return shipping is extra.
 Every scan is personally done by Danny Burk - no separate price levels for work done by "master" vs "apprentice" workers!
 The same care and precision is devoted to each scan as is given to my own personal work.
 It makes good sense to have a real photographer scan your material!